SlippyKorny/dprm/README.md

 I will be however trying to find a simple solution for detecting duplicate images of varying compression levels in the future.

+**Keep in mind that this project is still in early stage of development.
+Use it on your own risk!**

 ## Usage

 ```